Miguel Cardoso (football manager): Rio Ave

 On 12 June 2017, Cardoso was appointed at the helm of Primeira Liga club Rio Ave F.C., replacing departing Luís Castro.
 After achieving three wins and a draw against S.L.
 Benfica in his first four matches in charge, he was awarded the "Manager of the Month" for August.

 Cardoso led Rio Ave to a best-ever campaign in the top flight, finishing fifth (the club's best-ever position shared with the 1981–82 season under Félix Mourinho), winning 51 points (beating the 50 reached by Pedro Martins in 2015–16) and achieving qualification to the UEFA Europa League.

 Nantes

 On 13 June 2018, Cardoso was appointed as manager of French Ligue 1 side FC Nantes, replacing Claudio Ranieri.
 He left the club on 2 October, after only obtaining six points in eight league matches.

-Celta
+Celta Vigo

 On 12 November 2018, Cardoso took over La Liga side RC Celta de Vigo, in the place of sacked Antonio Mohamed.
 He gained international attention for his first press conference, in which he accidentally said that he was the manager of their rivals Deportivo de La Coruña.
 The following 3 March he too was dismissed, with the Galicians a place and two points above the relegation zone.

 AEK Athens

-On 28 May 2019, Cardoso was appointed as head coach of Greek Super League side AEK Athens, replacing Manolo Jiménez on a two-year deal.
+On 28 May 2019, Cardoso was appointed as head coach of Greek Super League side AEK Athens F.C., replacing Manolo Jiménez on a two-year deal.
 He was fired on 25 August after just four matches, his third dismissal in twelve months.